class Transaction

 *

-* Depending on the nesting level of the object, this leads to a ROLLBACK (for
+* Depending on the state of the transaction stack, this leads to a ROLLBACK

-* a root item) or to a ROLLBACK TO SAVEPOINT (for a savepoint item) executed
+* operation (for a root item), or to a ROLLBACK TO SAVEPOINT + a RELEASE

 */